-The oddly timed three-years-plus-three-month plan, of course, provides the best value.
+The oddly timed two-year plan, of course, provides the best value.
 On a monthly basis, the plan proves to be more pocket-friendly than both NordVPN and Surfshark.
 Plus, you can use the generous 45-day money-back guarantee on longer plans to try CyberGhost and or read our CyberGhost review to see if it fits your needs.

 More details about ProtonVPN:

 - Pricing: Free, $5 per month on annual Basic plan

 - Provider website: www.protonvpn.com

 - DNS & IPv6 leak protection